The Influence of Jesus Christ on Science (2)

 From theologians to scientists, political leaders, and artists, many of history’s most influential figures have been shaped, directly or indirectly, by the teachings and example of Jesus.
 These devout Christian figures have not only found solace and guidance in His words but have also sought to reflect His values in their own lives and work.

-One of such persons was Isaac Newton, who was regarded as one of the most important figures in the history of science.
-Isaac Newton’s outlook was greatly influenced by his Christian faith and unashamedly so, as he famously claimed that science provided humanity another inroad to understanding God better.
+One such person was Isaac Newton, regarded as one of the most important figures in the history of science.
+His Christian faith greatly influenced Isaac Newton’s outlook, and he was unashamed to say so, famously claiming that science provided humanity another inroad to understanding God better.
 Even though he was widely renowned for his groundbreaking work in physics and mathematics, Isaac Newton’s understanding of the universe was heavily shaped by his belief in God as the Creator.
 He therefore saw his work as a way to understand the divine order of the world.

-Isaac Newton believed that the laws of nature were reflections of God’s own rational design, and many of his writings on religion and theology also reveal his commitment to the Chrsitian faith.
-His belief in an orderly universe as well as his quest to better understand the workings of the universe were all underpinned by his firsm conviction that God had a purpose for all things.
+Isaac Newton believed that the laws of nature reflected God’s rational design, and many of his writings on religion and theology also reveal his commitment to the Christian faith.
+His belief in an orderly universe, as well as his quest to better understand its workings, was underpinned by his firm conviction that God had a purpose for all things.

-Therefore, with all his scientifc exposures and mathematical ingeuity, Isaac Newton never doubted the existence of God or the incarnation of His Son, Jesus Christ.
+Therefore, with all his scientific exposures and mathematical ingenuity, Isaac Newton never doubted the existence of God or the incarnation of His Son, Jesus Christ.
 Influence does not get bigger than that.

 For the earth will be filled with the knowledge of the glory of the Lord as the waters cover the sea. – Habakkuk 2:14